houseburger/Udacity-React-Nanodegree-Project-3-UdaciCards/README.md

 # Project Description

+A quiz mobile app for iOS built using React Native and Redux.
+Users can create decks and add cards to a deck.
+Afterwards, users can quiz themselves on their knowledge and see how well they have done in the quiz.
+The app will also send users a local notification to remind them to take the quiz, if they haven't taken the quiz that day.

-Project Number 2 for Udacity's React Nanodegree, with a focus on Redux.
+A project for Udacity's React Nanodegree with a focus on React Native and Redux.

-App to create deck cards and quiz oneself using React Native & Redux.

 <br />